vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/ocr_source/1_arthAnushAsana-vibhAgaH/18_aparAdhaparihArAdhikAraH.md

 rred has word (whoms and we

 Even if one who knows the tattva has deliberately entered on & course of conduct unfavourable (to the Lord), the Supreme Ruler will pardon him, if he performs prapatti subsequently.
 This may be seen from the following episode :- When Brahma saw Rudra in Badarikasrama aiming bis arrow at Bhagavan who bad incarnated as the son of Dharma, be explained matters to Rudra and stopped him from the fight.
-"Rudra \*s then apologised to Narayana who was his Lord to win His favour.
+"Rudra \*s then apologised to Narāyaṇa who was his Lord to win His favour.
 He also per formed prapatti to Hari, the Creator of the World, The Supreme Ruler, the giver of boods, became gracious, controlled His anger, became pleased and associated there with Rudra".

 Whether a man has offended Bhagavatas (in this life) or whether some Bhagavatas bate him owing to his wicked deeds in past lives though he has committed no offence in this life, he should obtain the pardon of Bhagavan by obtaining the pardon of such Bhagavatas by some means or other : This is evident in the